 What Happens Right After Your Anterior Cervical Discectomy and Fusion Surgery

-After your ACDF procedure, you will typically spend a short time in the hospital so your care team can monitor your initial recovery.
+After your ACDF procedure, also known as cervical discectomy and fusion surgery, you will typically spend a short time in the hospital so your care team can monitor your initial recovery period.
 This period is focused on pain control, incision care, and making sure you are stable enough to return home.

 How Long Will You Stay in the Hospital After ACDF Surgery?